 Now when you have picked the right primer, it’s time to choose the best paint for the surface.

-The two types of paints that are well-suited for outdoor wrought iron fencing are:
+The types of paints and coatings that are well-suited for outdoor wrought iron fencing are:

 Being highly durable, exterior-grade enamel is best for exterior conditions.